 - Size of Instant Pot: You can use any as long as you don’t fill it more than 1/2 full.

 - Altitude: Pressure cooking time does differ very slightly based on the altitude where you currently are.
 As well, even the same type of rice can be of different quality or age.
-If your brown rice comes out a bit crunchy or mushy, add or reduce a few minutes to the cooking time.
+If your brown rice comes out a bit crunchy or mushy, add or reduce a few minutes to the brown rice cooking time.
 Not a big deal.

 Just look at this perfect brown basmati rice in Instant Pot.
 And even the short grain rice is perfect!
 C’mon, get excited with me!